1. Those who got right on it updated their policies and sent out emails to their followers

 Yes.
 If you have customers that reside in Europe (which you probably do if you run an online store because the internet is global), then you must comply for those customers even if you live in the US or Australia.
 Technically you don’t need to comply for customers who don’t live in Europe, but that’s just a logistical nightmare.
 Applying the GDPR policies to all your customer relations, regardless of location is the way to go.

-It all seems very complicated and scary but the main thing is that is that you have to be very transparent and ethical with any personal data you process.
-It’s like when you find out your neighbour is pregnant and her husband isn’t the father – it’s not cool to pop that info on Facebook is it?
-The same thing applies with your customer data.
+It all seems very complicated and scary but the main thing is that you have to be very transparent and ethical with any personal data you process.
+It’s like when you find out your neighbour is pregnant and her husband isn’t the father – it’s not cool to pop that info on Facebook, is it?
+The same thing applies to your customer data.
 Here are some things you need to consider.

-– Firstly, understand what data you’re collecting.
-Are you collecting names, email addresses, banking details?
+Are you collecting names, email addresses, or banking details?
 Is that information considered sensitive, like are you asking for a person’s health history?
 Learn about your data sources, where and how long it is stored, and how it is used.

 Opt In Ideas To Mega Boost Your Email List